kendrickcc/odm-aws-wf1/README.md

 2. Review the `variables.tf` data and adjust.
 For example, update the repo name, owner and project.
 This information is used to add tags to the resources in AWS and will help with billing.
 3. Verify the AWS region you will be working in.
 Check `webodm.tf` and `variables.tf` to confirm the region.
 Note: For the S3 backend, a variable could not be used.
 4. Verify the instance type size.
 The build will add a 100 GiB drive to the build, but you will want to select the appropriate vCPU and memory for the job.
 I've added a number of sizes in the `variables.tf` for ease.
 I've not verified all of them.
 Edit as needed.
+5. Check `odmSetup.yaml` and edit the instance build as needed.
+This is using ***cloud-init***.
-5. Commit all changes back to the repository.
+6. Commit all changes back to the repository.

 ### Plan